dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 - What the Ethernet port is used for
 The Ethernet port is the metal rectangular connector on the bracket where an RJ-45 cable plugs in.
 - What the PCIe connector is used for
-The PCIe connector is the long gold edge at the bottom of the NIC that fits into the motherboard slot.
+The PCIe connector is used to attach the NIC to the motherboard so it can receive power and exchange data with the system bus.
 - Why the NIC needs a main chip
-The main controller chip is the largest black IC (integrated circuit) on the green board—normally near the center.
+The NIC’s main controller chip is required to process frames, manage signaling, and control how data is transmitted and received on the network.
 - Why the MAC address belongs to the NIC
 The MAC address belongs to the NIC because it is permanently assigned to that physical hardware interface for identification on a LAN.